Cambridge-Hands-On-Science/Experiments/Experiments/Medicine/Urinalysis.md

 # Urinalysis

-**nan** - Practise diagnosing patients using this simple bedside test - use the dipsticks to analyse "urine" from our patients.
+**Practise diagnosing patients using this simple bedside test** - use the dipsticks to analyse "urine" from our patients.

-Last initially checked on 2023-02-10 by Amy Migunda (aom36@cam.ac.uk) and double-checked on 2023-02-16 by Jamie Barrett (jb2369@cam.ac.uk)
+Last initially checked on 2024-02-18 by Emily Wolfenden (elw74@cam.ac.uk) and double-checked on  by (@cam.ac.uk)

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->